Key features of the Snap Lock Formex Chicken Coop – Why Buy?

 …is there an alternative to Snap Lock?

 Don’t like what you’ve just read, or just generally want to know what else is out there – no worries!
 Other chicken coops of the same style are few and far between however.
 There aren’t many plastic chicken coops on the market.
-The brand called Omlet have a range of plastic coops, I’ve had 3 of their coops as well and they are very good, I’d maybe explore that option.
+The brand Omlet have a range of plastic coops, I’ve had 3 of their coops as well and they are very good, so I’d definitely explore this option.

 So are Snap Lock Chicken Coops worth the money?